SerenovaLLC/multicastify/README.md

 Installation
 ------------
-To use the release version, simply run `npm install multicastify -G`.
+To use the release version, simply run `npm install multicastify -g`.

 To install from source:
  * `npm install git://github.com/codebudo/multicastify.git`